Desk Directly Facing a Window: An Office Feng Shui Mistake!

 HOWEVER, the opposite is true.
 Desks that directly faces the window without any gap in between is considered bad Feng Shui.

 With that setup, our focus gets distracted by what's happening outside, and we feel anxious by what's happening behind us (if you don't have a wall behind your back).
+Moreover, a desk facing a window with no window locks can also signify a lack of security and stability in the workplace, leading to further distractions and an unsettled state of mind.

 Those are the main reasons why a desk that's directly facing window is bad Feng Shui.
 Here's a more in-depth explanation.